Ammar-Alnagar/MILI/mili_qwen3/docs/01_PROJECT_OVERVIEW.md

-# MILI: Machine Learning Inference Lattice for Qwen3
+# MILI: Mojo Inference Language Engine

 ## Overview

-This guide walks you through building a **MILI (Machine Learning Inference Lattice)** inference server for the **Qwen3 language model**.
-MILI provides a production-ready inference system that leverages HuggingFace transformers for efficient model serving with GPU acceleration.
+This guide walks you through building a **MILI (Mojo Inference Language Engine)** inference server for the **Qwen3 language model**.
+MILI provides a production-ready inference system that leverages Mojo kernels for efficient model serving with GPU acceleration.

 This project focuses on **practical deployment** of large language models, providing a complete inference pipeline from model loading to API serving, while maintaining high performance and scalability.